mongodb/selected-tests/docs/Contributing.md

 ## Testing/Formatting/Linting

-You can use the following commands to ensure that the code passes all tests and checks:
+You can use the following command to ensure that the code passes all tests and checks:

 ```
-$ poetry run pytest --flake8 --isort --junitxml=test_output_junit.xml
+$ poetry run pytest --junitxml=test_output_junit.xml
-$ poetry run black --check --diff src tests
-$ poetry run pydocstyle src
-$ poetry run pytest --mypy src
 ```

 To get code coverage information, you can run pytest directly.